 I find that the melting pot is much easier to use than a double boiler.
 Plus, there's no boiling water and steam to deal with.
 Although you can melt chocolate in the microwave, you need to be very careful not to overcook it.

 If you don't already have a Chocolate Candy Bar Mold, you could use an ice cube tray or shape a mold out of aluminum foil.
 You can also pour it onto a parchment or silicone mat lined baking pan.

 Adding in a little bit of food grade cocoa butter does seem to give a better texture to these homemade chocolate bars.
 But, you can experiment with leaving it out if you don't have any.

-Low Carb Homemade Chocolate Bars – Stevia Sweetened
+Homemade Keto Chocolate Bars

-Combine chocolate and cocoa butter in a double boiler or chocolate melter.
+- Combine chocolate and cocoa butter in a double boiler or chocolate melter.
 Heat until all the chocolate and cocoa butter is melted.

-Add the powdered milk, powdered stevia, and powdered erythritol.
+- Add the powdered milk, powdered stevia, and powdered erythritol.
 Stir until all the powdered ingredients have dissolved and mixture is smooth.
 It may take a while to dissolve all the erythritol.

-Mix in vanilla extract after removing from heat.
+- Mix in vanilla extract after removing from heat.
 Pour melted chocolate into candy bar mold.

-Let cool in refrigerator or freezer.
+- Let cool in refrigerator or freezer.
 Once set, remove from mold.
 Store in covered container.
 Can also be stored in refrigerator or freezer, if desired.

 Notes on Nutritional Information